stuartWagenius/echinaceaLab/README.md

 ## NEWS

+2025-01-19
+This R package now contains dataframs of the heads harvested from experimental plots in 2023 and 2024.
+These were added in fall 2024 without an update to the readme. hh.2023.rda was update to make a number of small fixes.

 2022-12-19
 New version 0.110.
 This package now depends on R (>=3.6.0) to support newer hh data, which are serialized objects in serialize/load version 3.
 Encoding is now UTF-8 for compatibility with Roxygen2.
 This R package now has dataframes of the heads harvested from experimental plots in 2021 & 2022.
 Other small fixes.